Yushtify/Portfolio/README.md

 This is an open source portfolio, u can use it as a template for your own portfolio or visit the live version at <a href="https://www.yushtify-portfolio.netlify.app/">Yushtify-Portfolio</a>

+The portfolio is built using Astro, TypeScript, and Tailwind CSS.
+With component-first and Mobile First approach, the portfolio is designed to be responsive and accessible on all devices.

 ---

 ## ⚖️ License